13 Amazing Experiences in Yogyakarta Worth the Money

 • Select vibrant colors and paint the cloth;

-• Removing the wax from the cloth by repeatedly dipping it in boiling water;
+• Remove the wax from the cloth by repeatedly dipping it in boiling water;

 • Allow the fabric to dry.

-The whole process takes 4-5 hours during which you will have helpful and nice guides.
+The whole process takes 4-5 hours during which you will have helpful and experienced batik masters navigating you.
 Don’t forget to take your new batik creation with you!

 7. Sample Local Food